xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 ---

-#### Warning
+##### Warning

 Be sure to remove an event handler when an object no longer needs to subscribe to an event.
-Otherwise, the event raiser will still have a ref­erence to the object and therefore will prevent the subscriber from being garbage collected.
+Otherwise, the event raiser will still have a reference to the object and therefore will prevent the subscriber from being garbage collected.
 This is a very common way to introduce memory leaks in .NET applications.

 ---

 Example 8-12 shows the `NoisySet<_>` type in action.

-#### Example 8-12.
+##### Example 8-12.
 Adding and removing event handlers

 ``` F#
 > // Using events